atchai/eyewitness/DEPLOY.md

 # EYEWITNESS DEPLOYMENT NOTES

+**References to Heroku are now out of date as the new deployment is based on docker-compose, but this file left in place as it still contains some helpful info**

 ## Prerequisites
 This guide assumes you'll be using Heroku to host the Eyewitness Bot and User Interface, and mLab to host the database.